What Happens If You Don't File Taxes For Your Small Business

 • Filed by August 1st: $130

 Maximum penalties depend on your business type and annual gross receipts.
-We recommend partnering with tax advisory professionals for help with your information return compliance
+We recommend partnering with tax advisory professionals to ensure information return compliance.

 Interest on Unpaid Taxes

-Interest compounds daily until the full liability has been paid.
-The IRS publishes interest rates for each year and category to help taxpayers understand their tax obligations
+Interest rates change quarterly, and interest compounds daily until the full liability is paid.
+The IRS publishes interest rates for each year and category to help taxpayers clearly understand their tax obligations.

 Penalty Abatement

 The IRS offers relief from most types of penalties.
-Eligible taxpayers can request abatement for failure to file returns or pay taxes due with one of the following types of relief.
+Eligible taxpayers can request abatement for failing to file returns or pay taxes due with one of the following types of relief.

-• Reasonable cause: Taxpayers may qualify for abatement with a valid reason.
-Reasonable causes include natural disasters, taxpayer death, or IRS system issues.
-The IRS reviews requests on a case-by-case basis.
+• Reasonable cause: Taxpayers may qualify for an abatement with a valid reason.
+Reasonable causes can include a natural disaster, illness, death, or IRS errors and system issues.
+The IRS reviews these requests on a case-by-case basis.

 Use one of the following methods to request penalty abatement.